azer/homepage/posts/2018-08-13-10-linux-commands-that-will-save-your-time.md

 # <a name="column"></a> 6. column

 `column` is great for making command-line output less messy.
-Let's say your bash script has `help` option, and it looks like as following:
+Let's say your bash script has a `help` option, and it looks like this:

 ```
   $ cat help.txt
 start: Start development mode.
 stop: Stop development mode.
 compile: Compile the binary.